Skip to main content

 ForceUnloadAssembly

-Force uninstallation, even if there are references to objects in the uninstalled assembly in the AppDomain.
-Returning true means there is no problem, and returning false means that an illegal reference was detected during the uninstallation process.
-If false is returned, it may crash after running for a period of time.
-Use this operation with caution, and it is recommended to communicate with official technical support in detail.
+Force unload, even if there are references to objects in the unloaded assembly in the AppDomain.
+Returns true if there are no problems, returns false if illegal references are detected during unloading.
+If it returns false, it may crash after running for a while.
+Use this operation with caution, it's recommended to communicate in detail with official technical support.

 Assembly ass = Assembly.Load(yyy);